kubermatic/kubecarrier/docs/proposals/kep-003-service-resouce-aggregation.md

 ## Proposed solution

-Instead of creating CRDs for each `CustomResourceDiscovery`, and deploying ferry per `CustomResourceDiscovery`, we deploy a single `neoferry` per provider.
-This `neoferry` is API Exstension server smartly proxying each API group to the service cluster, as well aggregating multiple service cluster under same apiGroup.
+Instead of creating CRDs for each `CustomResourceDiscovery`, and deploying catapult per `CustomResourceDiscovery`, we deploy a single `neocatapult` per provider.
+This `neocatapult` is API Exstension server smartly proxying each API group to the service cluster, as well aggregating multiple service cluster under same apiGroup.
 The benefits are as follows:

 * sync propagation --> there's no version divergence, we only provide a view in the management cluster with custom RBAC sprinkled on top.
 * webhook complexity --> Under the hood original webhooks are ran on the service cluster, thus we're staying as close to the true north as possible.